realA10001986/Flux-Capacitor/README.md

 The flux sound can be permanently disabled, permanently enabled, or enabled for 30 or 60 seconds

 - upon triggering a time travel,
-- after switching on the FC.
+- after switching on the FC (real or fake power),
+- after a BTTFN event that has impact on the FC (eg. changing speed through a rotary encoder on the TCD)

 The different modes are selected by typing *20 (disabled), *21 (enabled), *22 (enabled for 30 secs) or *23 (enabled for 60 secs), followed by OK.
 The power-up default is selected in the [Config Portal](#appendix-a-the-config-portal).